H.R. Moch Co. v. Rensselaer Water Co.

 Facts

-Rensselaer Water Co. (defendant) entered into a contract with the city of Rensselaer to provide water to the city for sewer flushing, street sprinkling, service to schools and public buildings, and service to fire hydrants for a term of years.
-Water was also to be furnished to private individuals and buildings.
-During the contract, a building owned by H.R.
+Rensselaer Water Co. (the water company) (defendant) entered a contract with the City of Rensselaer to provide water to the city for sewer flushing, street sprinkling, service to schools and public buildings, and service to fire hydrants.
+Water was also to be furnished to certain private individuals and buildings.
+During the contract period, a building owned by H.R.
 Moch Co.
 (Moch) (plaintiff) caught fire.
 The nearby fire hydrant did not possess adequate water to put out the fire, and the fire spread to Moch’s warehouse and destroyed its goods.
-Moch brought suit against the water company alleging negligence, and the trial court granted judgment for Moch.
-The appellate court reversed and Moch appealed, alleging claims for breach of contract, common-law negligence, and breach of a statutory duty.
+Moch sued the water company, asserting claims for breach of contract, common-law negligence, and breach of a statutory duty.
+The water company moved to dismiss.
+The trial court denied the motion, finding Moch’s action viable.
+The appellate court reversed, and Moch appealed.

 Rule of Law